All Episodes

 I didn't know that.

-I'm pretty sure it was Wolf, and he just so uh I like Rick Perry, but whenever I hear his name, there's two things I think of.
+I like Rick Perry, but whenever I hear his name, there's two things I think of.

-I think of that um terrible ad that he ran where he bashed uh gay people, and I think of when he forgot one of the departments of the government during the debate.
+And I think of when he forgot one of the departments of the government during the debate.

-Like the thing is so on paper, he should have been a really good candidate.
+Like the thing is, so on paper, he should have been a really good candidate.

-Yeah, he's wearing like Carhart.
+Yeah, he's wearing like Carhartt.

 Get a pulse.